hbhatty/search-bar/README.md

 ### Overview
-A search bar that takes in fake information from an api.
+A search bar that takes in fake information from an api using react.

 ## What I learned
 I was really lost initally because I didn't know how to first populate the results array, by sending it into a component.